 After a long, stressful day at the office, few things provide more joy than your favorite vape pen or device.
 You bring the mouthpiece to your lips and prepare to inhale the rich, intense and oh so delicious vapor.
 You’re just one inhale away from total relaxation… but then, nothing happens… or worse yet, something bad happens.

 Don’t worry.
 While device malfunction isn’t anyone’s idea of a good time, it isn’t the end of the world either.

 When your vape pen isn’t working properly, either from user error or device malfunction, it can be a real pain in the ass.
-At Loto Labs, we want to ensure you get the most out of your vape unit, so we’ve created this guide to help experienced users and new vapers alike navigate the often tricky world of errors and malfunctions.
+At Loto Labs, we want to ensure you get the most out of your vape unit whether it’s one of ours or not, so we’ve created this guide to help experienced users and new vapers alike navigate the often tricky world of errors and malfunctions.

 1. User Errors